ancilt26/rnd-ns2-tech-challenge/README_Fullstack_Dev.md

 # Tech Challenge for the Full Stack Developer

-Tech Challenge is to create a GraphQL Server with Node.js and Express.js, and frontend with sveltejs
+Tech Challenge is to create a GraphQL Server with Node.js and Express.js, and frontend with Sveltejs

 We'll provide an example server and a server that's already partially completed with devices.
 You'll modify the second server for your tech challenge.